-- 侉 = 亻+ 夸 – pinyin: kuǎ – Meaning: foreign accent
+- 侉 = 亻+ 夸 – pinyin: kuǎ – foreign accent

 After learning HSK1 characters (and ONLY after HSK1), you should then start learning basic grammar (A1) and this is an excellent resource.

-The problem with Chinese Mandarin grammar is that not only it is simple, it is too simple.
-Those “grammatical tools” you have in your native language that allow you to reach high degrees of specificity lack altogether in Mandarin Chinese grammar.
-You do have some tools and you have to make do with them, the particles (了, 到, 完, 过, 着, among others).
-These tools govern something called “aspect” that will allow you to reach the degrees of specificity you are used to in your native language, but the problem is that these particles comprehend not very easy concepts to wrap your head around and, unsurprisingly, can mean different things in different contexts.
-Mandarin also barely has plural forms for nouns (们 can be used to form the plural form, but mostly for “human” nouns, like “scientist”, “specialist”, and so on), nouns, adjectives and verbs can sometimes be the same word (瘫痪 can mean “to paralyze”, “to be paralyzed”, “paralysis” and also “paralyzed”, making comprehension more challenging and context much more important), there is no definite or indefinite articles and no conjugation.
+Chinese also barely has plural forms for nouns (们 can be used to form the plural form, but mostly for “human” nouns, like “scientist”, “specialist”, and so on), nouns, adjectives and verbs can sometimes be the same word (瘫痪 can mean “to paralyze”, “to be paralyzed”, “paralysis” and also “paralyzed”, making comprehension more challenging and context much more important), there is no definite or indefinite articles and no conjugation.
 To summarize it all, you have to signify a lot of meaning with not so many tools, which in and of itself is difficult.
 This is why “simple/easy grammar” is not necessarily a good thing in my opinion.
-The more difficult the grammar of a language is, the steeper the learning curve will be, sure, but the easier it will be to express yourself once you have the grammar down.
+The more difficult the grammar of a language is, the steeper the learning curve will be, but the easier it will be to express yourself once you have the grammar down.

-Ultimately, and this applies to all existing languages, the most difficult part of learning Mandarin will be thinking and forming phrases like a Chinese person would.
-In the beginning, you will very often arrange words in sentences in very weird ways (despite Mandarin having strict word order), which is why having a Chinese friend to help you is so important and this also goes beyond word order, this includes word selection and nuances (which are especially important in a contextual language like Mandarin).
+Ultimately, and this applies to all existing languages, the most difficult part of learning Chinese will be thinking and forming phrases like a Chinese person would.
+In the beginning, you will very often arrange words in sentences in very weird ways (despite Chinese having strict word order), which is why having a Chinese friend to help you is so important and this also goes beyond word order, this includes word selection and nuances (which are especially important in a contextual language like Chinese).
 The earlier into your studies you tackle this issue, the better off you will be in the long run.
 Have a Chinese friend!
-There are almost 1 billion speakers of Mandarin in the world, find one.
+There are almost 1 billion speakers of Chinese in the world, find one.
 This is of utmost and incalculable importance.

-Basic communication in Mandarin knowing all the A1 grammar points linked above, HSK1 and HSK2 (300 characters in total) and Pinyin should really not be a big challenge.
+Basic communication in Chinese knowing all the A1 grammar points linked above, HSK1 and HSK2 (300 words in total) and Pinyin should really not be a big challenge.
 Chinese grammar does have difficult points, but you shouldn’t worry about them yet too soon into your studies.
 This is the objective of the guide, to take you to a level of basic communication, after which you will be able to climb on your own to higher levels because you have all the tools to do so.
 If you got this far, you should just keep practicing it with natives, there’s nothing else you can do but learn more characters and advanced grammar topics.
-Practice with someone who can speak Putonghua with you and that’s it, you’ve made it.
+Practice with someone who can speak Putonghua with you and keep improving your Chinese.

-- ZhongWen Extension – Gives the definition to characters when you hover over them.
+- ZhongWen (Chrome) or ZhongWen (Firefox) – Gives the definition to characters when you hover over them.
 (HIGHLY RECOMMENDED) (alternative if it doesn’t work)